-How to make a carrot cheese ball for Easter
+How to make a carrot-shaped cheese ball for Easter

 Shopping list:

-- Cooked bacon – You can cook this yourself or buy ready-cooked bacon pieces.
+- Cooked bacon: You can cook it yourself or use ready-cooked bacon pieces.
 You will need about 6 strips of bacon.

-- Celery salt – This is a tasty addition, but if you don’t have it on hand, use just salt and black pepper.
+- Celery salt: This adds nice flavor, but if you don't have it on hand, use salt and black pepper instead.

-- Fresh herbs – I used cilantro (for the cheese ball) and parsley (for the decoration).
-You can use just one to keep it simple.
+- Fresh herbs: I used cilantro for the cheese ball and parsley for decoration, but you can use just one to keep it simple.

 Tools and kitchen gadgets:

-- Measuring cups and spoons – Or a scale.
-They are not that important, as you can eyeball it if necessary.
+- Measuring cups and spoons: Or a scale.
+You can also eyeball some of it if needed.

-- Medium mixing bowl and a spatula – A fork will also do the trick.
+- Medium mixing bowl and spatula: A fork will also work.

-- Plastic wrap – This is to shape the cheese ball to resemble the carrot.
+- Plastic wrap: This helps shape the cheese ball into a carrot.

-- Cutting board and knife – To cut the bacon into small pieces and to trim the herbs.
+- Cutting board and knife: For cutting the bacon into small pieces and trimming the herbs.

-- Cheese grater – If using a cheese block.
+- Cheese grater: If using a block of cheese.

 Refrigerate and finish off with cheese and fresh parsley.